-Unless you have chosen an insolvency-related career or have been unfortunate enough to experience severe financial problems in the past, there is a good chance you will have limited knowledge of what services are available from an insolvency practitioner.
+Unless you work in an insolvency-related career or have been unfortunate enough to experience severe financial problems in the past, you may have limited knowledge of what services are available from an insolvency practitioner.

 Running a business is not easy – particularly in the current climate.
-Businesses depending on public sector contracts or operating in industries such as retail, leisure, construction or haulage are probably concerned about future sales.
-They are also probably wondering if their bank will support them if they hit a snag.
-And heavily-borrowed businesses will doubtless be concerned about the prospect of interest rate increases.
+Companies depending on public sector contracts or operating in industries such as retail, leisure, construction or haulage are probably concerned about future sales.
+They could also wonder if their bank will support them if they hit a snag, and businesses with heavy amounts of borrowing will have worries about a possible increase in interest rates.

-Insolvency practitioners have a number of tools at their disposal including access to private investors, sources of finance and equity in certain circumstances.
+Insolvency practitioners have several tools at their disposal, including access to private investors, sources of finance and equity in certain circumstances.

 Recently, the prompt, pro-active actions of a business director seeking advice from Wilson Field had far-reaching consequences and was able to see a positive side of insolvency.